muratk5n/thirdwave/en/0119/2019/12/civilized-to-death.md

 that will lead to life of such quality as to make living a desirable and fulfilling experience.' ...

-<a name='vacation'></a>

-'Life before hunter-gatherers was solitary, poor, nasty, brutish, and short'.
-It turns out none of those things are true.
-Hunter-gatherers worked 20 hours a week ... in some very harsh environment [even]
-.. and what anthropologists call 'work' in these studies are things we do in vacation - like hunting, fishing, picknicking.. " ...

 <a name='nike'></a>

 In *Born to Run*, his 2009 bestseller, Christopher McDougall explains